SNOmad1/Cardinal-Project/README.md

 - ...and more to be open sourced

 ### Third Party Libraries
-- [Electron](https://www.electronjs.org/) - Runs Cardinal apps on the desktop and provides them with system functionality and multiprocessing.
+- [Electron](https://www.electronjs.org/) - Runs Cardinal apps on the desktop and provides them with OS integrations and multiprocessing.
 - [sqlite3](https://www.npmjs.com/package/sqlite3) - Database driver for server and client apps on the desktop and Docker.
 - [Fastify](https://www.npmjs.com/package/fastify) - HTTP server.
 - [ws.js](https://www.npmjs.com/package/ws) - WebSocket server.
 Clients use the native `WebSocket` browser API.
 - [Swiper](https://swiperjs.com/) - HTML carousels on deskop and mobile in all apps.
-- [howler.js](https://howlerjs.com/) - HTML5 audio playback in Cardinal Music; gets wrapped by Boogietime.js.
+- [howler.js](https://howlerjs.com/) - Audio playback in Cardinal Music; gets wrapped by Boogietime.js.

 For a complete list of dependencies that a Cardinal app uses, click "Open Source" in its menu.